tiranuom/intrig-docs/index.md

 ## Monetization & Licensing

-While **Intrig** is leaning towards a free-to-use model, we're exploring avenues for monetization to sustain and innovate.
-Our copyleft license ensures open-sourced contributions, fostering a community of shared growth.
+At **Intrig**, we believe in accessibility and innovation.
+While we're leaning towards a free-to-use model, we understand the importance of sustaining and growing our project.
+We're actively exploring avenues for monetization that align with our core values and community-driven approach.

+Licensing is an essential aspect of our project, and we're taking the time to consider the best approach.
+Our decision will reflect a commitment to openness, collaboration, and ethical development, but we haven't finalized the details just yet.

+Join us on this exciting journey and stay tuned for updates on our licensing model.
+Together, we'll shape a future where technology is not just advanced but also inclusive and responsible.

 ---